Edwin T. Baker: Personal

 Baker was born in Oakland, Maryland, on February 11, 1873, the son of William Henry Baker of Virginia.
 In 1897, Edwin Baker received a Bachelor of Science degree from Georgetown University in Washington, D.C., and later did postgraduate work in tax counseling at American University in that city.

 He was married in June 1902 to Henrietta Crawford of Washington, D.C.
 The family moved to Los Angeles in 1906 or 1908.
-They had a child, Edwin K. (Eddie) Baker, who became one of the original members of the Keystone Kops.
+They had a child, Edwin K. (Eddie) Baker, who became one of the original members of the Keystone Cops.

 Baker was for a time the secretary of the California Taxpayers Association.
 He was a member of the Friday Morning Club and of Al Malaikah Shrine, and in 1909 he was president of the Southwest Improvement Association in the Vermont Square, Los Angeles, neighborhood.

 Baker died on July 22, 1936, at the age of 63 in his home at 361 North Croft Avenue in Beverly Grove, Los Angeles, and was buried in Forest Lawn Memorial Park, Glendale, after services at the West Hollywood Baptist Church.